sudhir9297/StockApp/README.md

 - First install ` requests ` .
 Its a Library to make HTTP requests.
   > pip install requests

-- now Run the Server
+- Now Run the Server
   > `python manage.py runserver`

-  Default IP would be ` http://127.0.0.1:8000/ ` or just check your terminal `Starting development server at http://___ `.
+Default IP would be `http://127.0.0.1:8000/` or just check your terminal `Starting development server at http://___ `.

 You will see Something similar to this.

 ## Home Page
 <p align="left">